What is Intercostal neuralgia?

 If Intercostal neuralgia occurs after a surgical procedure, the diagnosis is very clear.
 However, in many cases, an extensive neurological examination is necessary to diagnose it.

 - X-rays of the chest

 Intercostal Neuralgia Treatment?

-In many cases Intercostal neuralgia can resolve on its own.
-However, sometimes treatment is necessary, always depending from the cause.
+In many cases, Intercostal neuralgia can resolve on its own.
+However, sometimes treatment is necessary, always depending on the cause.